Axel713/hook-up-in-north-sealand/README.md

 1. The site must have a navigation bar.
 1. The site must include a brief explanation on how to use it.
-1. The site must allow for exisiting and potential customers to easily contact us.
+1. The site must include a brief summary of requirements for fishing in Denmark.
-1. The site must include a link to our booking system.
+1. The site must include a link to reference legal information.
-1. The site must include a contact form that collects user details when booking a massage trial.
+1. The site must include some environmental considerations to make the user aware of the concept when fishing.
-1. The site must include our contact details.
+1. The site must include a map with some fishing location examples, as well as where it is not allowed to fish.
-1. The site must include a link to our social media page.
+1. The site must include a tool to allow users to verify if they can keep the fish that they catch.
-1. The site must be designed in a visually apppealing manner and easy to read.
+1. The site must include some social media links.

 ### **Design Choices**